-'You're tough as nails and you're smart as hell'- Quotes from Trump impeachment hearing
+'You're tough as nails and you're smart as hell' - Quotes from Trump impeachment hearing

 Schiff, a Democrat, opened the impeachment hearing explaining how Yovanovitch was removed from her post earlier this year “because she did not have the confidence of the president.”

 “Getting rid of Ambassador Yovanovitch helped set stage for an irregular channel that could pursue the two investigations that mattered so much to the president, the 2016 conspiracy theory, and most important, an investigation into the 2020 political opponent he apparently feared most, Joe Biden.

-And the president’s scheme might have worked but for the fact that the man who would succeed Ambassador Yovanovitch, whom we heard from on Wednesday, acting Ambassador Taylor, would eventually discover the effort to press Ukraine into conducting these investigations and would push back hard, but for the fact that someone blew the whistle,” Schiff said.
+Referring to Trump’s tweets attacking Yovanovitch on Friday, Schiff said: “Well, I want to let you know, ambassador, that some of us here take witness intimidation very, very seriously.”

 “Ambassador Yovanovitch was serving our nation’s interest in fighting corruption in Ukraine, but she was considered an obstacle to the furtherance of the president’s personal and political agenda.
 For that she was smeared and cast aside,” Schiff said.
 “The powers of the presidency are immense, but they are not absolute and cannot be used for a corrupt purpose.”